The Month of Fasting, Charity & Prayer

 - Nutritional Guidlines While Fasting with Amina Stader-Chan

-- More Ramadan Teachings from 2021 & 2022
+- More Ramadan Teachings from 2021-2024

-2. Begin increasing your du’a and your daily worship.
+3. Begin increasing your du’a and your daily worship.

 During Ramadan we all strive to increase our daily worship in the ways that we can.
 Beginning this process slowly and gradually in the weeks prior to Ramadan can ease the detoxification process that often accompanies a rapid increase in spiritual practice.

-3. Do tawba for any separation between you and your Beloved.
+4. Do tawba for any separation between you and your Beloved.

 Ramadan is a time for all of us to face our Lord from the station of slavehood.
 As it is written in The Path to Allah, Most High, “There is no station above the station of complete slavehood – the ‘absolute slave’ who has no trace of lordship in him.”
 Anything you’re carrying in your heart that keeps you from this station is a reason to make sincere tawba.
-If you’re unsure of what tawba is or if you’d like to immerse yourself in teachings on tawba and Ramadan, download this packet of teachings Sidi gave between 2004 and 2010.
+If you’re unsure of what tawba is or if you’d like to immerse yourself in teachings on tawba and Ramadan, download this packet of teachings Sidi gave on tawba between 2004 and 2010.

-Take the time out of your busy schedule to attend local gatherings of beloveds and, if you are in an area where there are no beloveds or if you just want more, join SSC’s Zoom classes before and during Ramadan.
+If you’re unable to meet with other Sufis/Muslims in person or if you just want more, join SSC’s Zoom classes before and during Ramadan.

-5. Fast to Prepare for Ramadan
+6. Fast to Prepare for Ramadan

 There are many ahadith which describe the Prophet Muhammad, sallallahu ‘alayhi wa sallam, as “always” fasting during Sha’ban, the month that immediately precedes Ramadan.
 Insha’allah, if you have days to make-up from last Ramadan or you simply wish to align yourself with the subtle lights of the month to come, consider fasting as many days as you can in Sha’ban.

-6. Consider How You Will Sight the Moon
+7. Consider How You Will Sight the Moon

 It is the sunna to make an effort to see the new moon in the sky so that you have personally witnessed it and know that the month has begun.
 It is related that the Prophet Muhammad, sallallahu ‘alayhi wa sallam, said, “Whenever you sight the new moon (of the month of Ramadan) observe your fast, and when you sight it (the new moon of Shawwal) break it, and if the sky is cloudy for you, then observe your fast for thirty days.”
 This hadith was related by several individuals and can be read in Sahih Muslim, insha’allah.